aanandr/azure-docs/articles/aks/monitor-and-visualize-with-NPM.md

 ### Viewing in Grafana Dashboard
 Set up your Grafana Server and configure a Log Analytics Data Source as described [here](CI-grafana-setup).
 Then, import our [Grafana Dashboard with a Log Analytics backend](CI-grafana-dashboard) into your Grafana Labs.

-The dashboard has very similar visuals compared to the Azure Workbook.
+The dashboard has visuals very similar to the Azure Workbook.

 ## Quick Setup for Prometheus Server
 Some users may choose to collect metrics with a Prometheus Server instead of Azure's native Container Insights.
 You merely need to add two jobs to your scrape config to collect NPM metrics.